Technology from SAGE Insight 2023 Event

 Ian Snowley, Dean of Student Learning Development and University Librarian, all from the University of Lincoln

-Matthew Weldon, Technology from SAGE
+Matthew Weldon, EdTech Success Consultant, Technology from SAGE

 12:30 – 13:30